 Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The tenth ingredient is herring oil.
-Herring oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+The sixth ingredient is herring oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

 From here, the list goes on to include a few other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Vital Essentials product.

 With one notable exception…